-Regardless of whether you apply for a dispatcher job with the government, a taxi service, a fright company, or any other public or private organization, interviewers will try to assess certain abilities and skills in your interview:
+Regardless of whether you apply for a dispatcher job with the government, a taxi service, a fright company, a logistics giant, or any other public or private organization, interviewers will try to assess certain abilities and skills in your interview:

 - Your ability to react promptly and take the most appropriate action in any given situation.

 - Ability to stay focused on long shift (12 or even 24 hours).

 - Your motivation and why you want to have the job.

 - Ability to operate multi-line phone console system.

 Let’s have a look at the questions they will ask you, and how you can convince them of your readiness for the job.